underground-software/ILKD_course_materials/help.md

     * Any error messages

-    * Any dmesg or system log messages that seem relevant to the error
+    * Any `dmesg` or system log messages that seem relevant to the error

-* Any references or resources you consulted during your troubleshooting, e.g. manpages, websites, repositories, documentation
+* Any references or resources you consulted during your troubleshooting, such as man pages, websites, repositories, or documentation

-* What you tried to do to fix your problem
+* What you have tried so far to fix your problem

-* Your best educated guess(es) as to what's wrong
+* Your best educated guess(es) as to what is wrong